UNISvalbard/Geo-UAV/_sources/content/lessons/data_acquisition/data_acquisition.md

 For your first models, we suggest sticking with JPG format.

+(shutter_section)=
 ### Shutter speed and camera aperture
 When taking photographs, it is important to balance the aperture and shutter speed.
 The aperture controls the depth of field, while the shutter speed prevents blurry images.

 For uniform lighting and non-backlit subjects, auto exposure will suffice.
-However, for better modeling, a small aperture with a high F-number and depth of field is recommended.
+However, for better modelling, a small aperture with a high F-number and depth of field is recommended.
 If the subject is well-lit, choose Aperture Priority and select F/11 or higher.
 This will reduce the shutter speed, but a fast shutter speed of 1/250 or faster is necessary to compensate for the movement of the UAV.

 To determine the appropriate shutter speed for your selected aperture, use spot metering by pointing the camera at the darkest part of the subject.
 Adjust the ISO to compensate, but keep it as low as possible to minimize sensor noise.
 Using DJI Phantom Series and DJI Mavic Series cameras, an ISO of up to 800 or even 1600 is still acceptable.